polluxio/pollux-payload/README.md

 **Pollux** is both:

-- a distributed Payload API (C++ for the moment, more to come in the future)
+- a distributed Payload API (C++ for the moment, more to come in the future).
-- and a Cloud orchestrator
+- and a Cloud orchestrator.
 The overall architecture can be summarized in picture below.
 ![Pollux architecture](./docs/images/pollux-architecture.png)

+A REST API allowing users to access live the running application is under development.

 <div align="right">[ <a href="#introduction">↑ Back to top ↑</a> ]</div>